-- Its development mainly concentrates on creating a most favorable climate for investment.
+- Its development mainly concentrates on creating the most favorable climate for investment.
 As a result, it has built a robust economy in a relatively short span of time (1989 to 2015).
-In 2009, HDI declared Czech Republic as “A Country With Very High Human Development“.
+In 2009, HDI declared the Czech Republic as “A Country With Very High Human Development“.

-- Rate of crime is very low here.
+- The rate of crime is very low here.
 Helpline number 112 is available for people who don’t know the local language.

 - If you are a U.S resident, you wouldn’t require any VISA to enter this country for business or tourist purposes for the first 90 days.
 However, having a passport that is valid for at least 90 days beyond your period of stay is mandatory.

-- Cost of living in this country is very less.
-For example: Though Prague is located at the center of culture and all other main tourist attractions ( historical spots, palaces,museum etc.), apartments here cost much lesser than in any other European country.
+- The cost of living in this country is very less.
+For example: Though Prague is located at the center of culture and all other main tourist attractions ( historical spots, palaces, museums, etc.), apartments here cost much lesser than in any other European country.

-- Transportation system of Czech Republic is extremely punctual and is managed well.
-You can take a public transit pass with just $29 USD which is valid for a month.
+- The transportation system of the Czech Republic is extremely punctual and is managed well.
+You can take a public transit pass for just $29 USD which is valid for a month.
 It can be utilized in trams, subways and buses.

 - If you love the outdoors, you will love the Czech Republic too, without a doubt.
 Situated at the border of mountains, it has so many well preserved deep forests.
 If it’s summer, you can go hiking or just cycle around the countryside.
 If it’s winter, downhill skiing is an option.